-Henderson & Bajcetic ruled out of Real Madrid tie

-He added: "We have just to let it settle and then we will see when he can come back."

-Liverpool, who were beaten by Real in last season's Champions League final, took a 2-0 lead against the Spanish side before losing 5-2 in the first leg at Anfield.
+Klopp will give '1%' comeback chance a try in Madrid

-"I said three weeks ago, Madrid with their result are through to the next round, now we are here three weeks later and we know there's a game to play," said Klopp.
+"I said three weeks ago, Madrid with their result are through to the next round," said Klopp.

+"Now we are here three weeks later and we know there's a game to play.

 "If there's only a one percent chance, I would like to give it a try.
 We're here to play an extremely strong opponent and try to win the game.